Sarah Swenson: Career

-In 2004, Swenson founded Vox Dance Theatre, later incorporated as a non-profit in 2010.
-Composed solely of women, Vox Dance Theatre premiered Swenson's signature work, Fimmine, at the Toronto International Dance Festival in 2005, and has continued to perform locally and internationally, including at the REDCAT Theater, Los Angeles; Edinburgh Fringe Edinburgh, Scotland; Festival de Octubre de Baja California, Mexico; Los Angeles Dance Festival, Los Angeles; The Geffen Contemporary at MOCA, Los Angeles; FucinaSud Cultural Center, Salice Salentino, Italy; Alto Jonio Dance Festival, Calabria, Italy; Palazzo Ducale, Pavullo nel Frignano, Italy; Palazzo Baronale, Monteroni di Lecce, Italy; Ex Asilo Filangieri, Napoli, Italy, and many others.
+In 2004, Swenson set up Vox Dance Theatre, later incorporated as a non-profit in 2010.
+Composed solely of women, Vox Dance Theatre premiered Swenson's signature work, Fimmine, at the Toronto International Dance Festival in 2005, and has continued to perform locally and internationally, including at the REDCAT Theater, Los Angeles; Edinburgh Fringe Edinburgh, Scotland; Festival de Octubre de Baja California, Mexico; Los Angeles Dance Festival, Los Angeles; The Geffen Contemporary at MOCA, Los Angeles; FucinaSud Cultural Center, Salice Salentino, Italy; Alto Jonio Dance Festival, Calabria, Italy; Palazzo Ducale, Pavullo nel Frignano, Italy; Palazzo Baronale, Monteroni di Lecce, Italy; Ex Asilo Filangieri, Napoli, Italy, REDCAT Theater, Los Angeles,and many others.

-Swenson has been a member of the Rudy Perez Performance Ensemble since 2004, and became a Trustee of The Rudy Perez Trust on the occasion of his death, September 29, 2023.

 In 2015, Swenson was commissioned by Dancing Wheels Company of Cleveland, Ohio, on the occasion of the 25th anniversary of the Americans with Disabilities Act as well as Dancing Wheels' 35th anniversary. to choreograph a new work entitled Clamor.
 As reported in The Plain Dealer, the show received critical acclaim.

 In October 2016, she was commissioned by Vox Femina Los Angeles on the occasion of their 20th anniversary, to create Fire Within, which premiered June 10, 2017.

 In 2022 she was commissioned by Partch Ensemble Los Angeles to choreograph the complete Plectra & Percussion Dances (1949–1950) by Harry Partch, which premiered on June 17, 2022, at REDCAT Theater Los Angeles.

-Swenson serves as the principal teacher and stager, and International Project Coordinator for Simone Forti's Dance Constructions, acquired by the Museum of Modern Art in December 2015.
+Swenson is the principal teacher, stager and international performance coordinator for Simone Forti's Dance Constructions, acquired by the Museum of Modern Art in December 2015.
 She has also staged works by Rudy Perez and Viola Farber.